Biases in Machine Learning Models: Understanding and Overcoming Them

 4. Human-in-the-Loop (HITL) Approaches

 - Human Reviewers and Bias Verification: Involving human reviewers in the decision-making process allows for the validation of AI decisions and the identification of biases that may not be evident through automated processes.
 Human insights can offer a valuable perspective on the fairness and ethical implications of AI decisions.
+Reviewers can help identify implicit bias, confirmation bias, attribution bias, self serving bias, cognitive biases, and in group bias.

 - Explainable AI (XAI) Techniques: Implementing XAI techniques enables better understanding of how and why models make specific predictions.
 By making the decision-making process more transparent, stakeholders can identify potential biases and undertake corrective measures.